-§ 3.246-351_PROCEDURES FOR SPECIAL USE PERMITS APPROVED BY THE BOARD OF ADJUSTMENT.
+§ 3.351 PROCEDURE FOR SPECIAL USE PERMIT.

-- (A) (1)-A special use permit may be issued by the Town Clerk or Zoning Administrator after approval by the Board of Adjustment for the uses as designated in the table of permitted uses, § 3.057 of this chapter.
+- (A) A special use permit may be issued by the Town Clerk or Zoning Administrator after approval by the Board of Adjustment for the uses as designated in the table of permitted uses of this chapter.
 All applications for special use permits shall be submitted in accordance with application requirements.
-Once the application has been determined complete, the Town Clerk or Zoning Administrator shall schedule a public hearing. - (B) (2) The Board of Adjustment shall hold a public hearing prior to rendering a decision on the special use permit and, if approved, shall include approval of such plans as may be required.
-In approving the permit, the Board of Adjustment shall find: - (a) The use will not materially harm the public health, safety or general welfare if located - (1) where proposed and developed according to the plan as submitted and approved; - (2) The use meets all the required and applicable development standards and conditions; - (3) The use will not substantially injure the value of adjoining or abutting property; - (b) (c) The use will not substantially injure the value of adjoining or abutting property; - The location and character of the use, if developed according to the plan as submitted - (4) and approved, will be in harmony with the area in which it is to be located; and - (e)(5) Be in general conformity with the adopted policies and plans, including of the Land Development Plan of the town. - (C) Notice of hearings conducted pursuant to this section shall be mailed to the person or entity whose appeal, application or request is the subject of the hearing; to the owner of the property that is the subject of the hearing if the owner did not initiate the hearing; to the owners of all parcels of land abutting the parcel of land that is the subject of the hearing; and to any other persons entitled to receive shall be provided in accordance with § 3.216, Public Notification notice as provided by this chapter or Ch.
-4 of this code.
-In the absence of evidence to the contrary, the town may rely on the county tax listing to determine owners of property entitled to mailed notice.
-The notice must be deposited in the mail at least ten days, but not more than 25 days, prior to the date of the hearing.
-Within that same time period, the town shall also prominently post a notice of the hearing on the site that is the subject of the hearing or on an adjacent street or highway right-of-way.
+Once the application has been determined complete, the Town Clerk or Zoning Administrator shall schedule a public hearing. - (B) The Board of Adjustment shall hold a public hearing prior to rendering a decision on the special use permit and, if approved, shall include approval of such plans as may be required.
+In approving the permit, the Board of Adjustment shall find: - (1) The use will not materially harm the public health, safety or general welfare if located where proposed and developed according to the plan as submitted and approved; - (2) The use meets all the required and applicable development standards and conditions; - (3) The use will not substantially injure the value of adjoining or abutting property; - (4) The location and character of the use, if developed according to the plan as submitted and approved, will be in harmony with the area in which it is to be located; and - (5) Be in general conformity with the adopted policies and plans, including of the Land Development Plan of the town. - (C) Notice of hearings shall be provided in accordance with § 3.216, Public Notification.